vivaansinghvi07/bim/README.md

 ### Modes

 Like `vim`, this is a modal editor.
-Currently, there are three main modes and several "command" modes.
+Currently, there are three main modes and several 'command' modes.
 Each command mode shares an input handler, but has different effects when the command is entered.

 |     Mode     | Description |